top of page

 Ethical Foraging Techniques

-Share in the journey of learning what tools & techniques are needed to safely and ethically forage wild medicines and food plants.
+Ethical Foraging Wisdom - Share the journey of learning the tools & techniques needed to forage wild medicines, safely and ethically.

 Edible_Plant_Walk_HML.jpg